Career NTTF Promotion Overview

 Preparing the dossier and supplementary file

 After the candidate has provided the required materials, the unit should begin preparing the dossier for internal review.
 If external evaluations are called for by the unit’s NTTF promotion policy, dossier preparation can occur while awaiting receipt of the appropriate complement of external evaluations.
-To begin the process of file assembly, please provide the Office of Academic Affairs the following via email:

 Unit committee review and recommendation